College Code: AR

 Although faculty members are generally the best judges of student performance in their classes, circumstances may cause a student to believe that a professor has made an unfair grade decision.
 Therefore, a Grade Appeal process has been established to ensure a fair hearing in such cases.
 Grade appeals are not accepted after the last day of classes for the following semester, as indicated in the Schedule of Classes (spring for fall grades, fall for spring and summer grades).
 The process for initiating and resolving a Grade Appeal is as follows:

-2. If the instructor and student cannot resolve the issue, and the student wishes to pursue the matter further, he or she must present to the Program Director a written appeal including the following:
+2. If the instructor and student cannot resolve the issue, and if the student wishes to pursue the matter further, the student must present to the Program Director a written appeal including the following:

 1. A description of the outcome of the informal discussion process.